-Although it is rare, a cesarean birth can sometimes be necessary due to an emergency situation that endangers the woman's or her baby's health.
+Although it is rare, a cesarean birth can sometimes be necessary due to an emergency situation that endangers the patient or their baby's health.
 In these situations, there is no time to wait for the regular process of labor, and the decision to perform a cesarean section must be made very quickly.
 Indications for an emergency cesarean may include: